Mexico Invest Free shortlist

 Permit timeline summary

-Self-funded construction: the most common foreign builder path
+What should buyers verify on self-funded construction: the most common foreign ?

 Given the limitations of construction lending for foreign buyers, the most practical approach is self-funding construction from US-side capital sources, deployed in stages matching construction milestones.